wiseyestudio00/null-dev-blog/drafts/lily-power-pt1.md

 ---

 # Life Update
 I have been playing The Hundred Line -Last Defense Academy- recently.
-I refrain from talking about the game's quality because I don't want to influence your willingness to play the game.
-However, during one play session, I accidently loaded an old save instead of saving my current playthrough, so I lost hours of progress.
+I refrain from talking about the game's quality because I don't want to influence your willingness to play the game (positive or negatively).
+However, during one play session, I accidentally loaded an old save instead of saving my current play-through, so I lost hours of progress.

 (I may have cried a little bit.)